 At the end of the day, every family’s financial situation is unique, which means that their wills, trusts and other complex assets will be configured differently for everyone.
 To get the advice that you need within your specific circumstances, reach out to a skilled family law attorney at your earliest convenience.

 Reach us at the Law Offices of James P. White to learn more about how we can help!
-Call us at 925-271-0999 to schedule a free initial consultation.
+Call us at 925-271-0999 to schedule a initial consultation.